Omega Speedmaster 105.002 – An Oddball Speedy

 The prices for these watches tend to be wild these days.
 Like, CK 2998 sort of wild, going into tens of thousands of dollars.
 Nevertheless, there seems to be no shortage of collectors.
 They’ll fight over that one specimen, which surfaces on the vintage watch market from time to time.

 What do you think of this rare Omega Speedmaster?
-Is it a grail watch?
+Is it your grail watch?
 Do you own one?
 Let me know in the comments below.